jonyzambrano01/data-science-playbook/references/best-practices/environment-setup.md

             ```

     - `Black`:
+        1. From `VS Code` in a `Linux` session, open a new terminal.
+        2. Cd to project home directory.
-        1. Run `[bash] code pyproject.toml` to open the `pyproject` file and add the following text.
+        3. Run `[bash] code pyproject.toml` to open the `pyproject` file and add the following text.
 These changes are required to make the library compatible with the rest of the format/linter tools.

             ```[file]
                 [tool.black]